SAP/ai-sdk-js/README.md

 This setup enables local testing of clients such as orchestration and OpenAI, provided that deployments for orchestration and OpenAI exist in SAP BTP.

 > [!Tip]
-> Loading environment variables might vary based on the framework you are using.
+> Ways to load environment variables might vary based on the framework you are using.
 >
-> For example, while we are using the [dotenv](https://www.npmjs.com/package/dotenv) library, in NextJS you need to use a [specific configuration](https://nextjs.org/docs/pages/building-your-application/configuring/environment-variables) to load environment variables.
+> For example, while the SAP Cloud SDK for AI uses the [dotenv](https://www.npmjs.com/package/dotenv) library to load environment variables, NextJS uses a [specific configuration](https://nextjs.org/docs/pages/building-your-application/configuring/environment-variables) to load them.

 ## Support, Feedback, Contribution